George Foreman vs. Joe Frazier II: The Fight

 At the start of the fight, Frazier abandoned his usual aggressive approach and utilized a more defensive style to avoid a repeat of his previous fight with Foreman.
 Frazier kept his distance throughout the first four rounds and even taunted Foreman by dropping his hands and daring him to land a punch.
 Foreman, however, took control of the action, getting Frazier against the ropes and weakening him with powerful body shots.
 In the fifth, Foreman finally broke through and landed a combination with Frazier against the ropes with the final punch being a devastating left hook.
 Frazier immediately returned with a jab, but slipped and fell down to the canvas.
 Frazier got back up and continued the fight, but Foreman quickly sent him back down with a powerful right hand.
 Frazier pulled himself back up at the count of seven, but his trainer Eddie Futch jumped on the ring apron and ordered the referee to stop the fight to prevent further punishment.
 Foreman was then named the winner by technical knockout at 2:26 of the fifth round.

+Aftermath

+Following the fight, Frazier went on a five-year hiatus, coming back only once more to do battle and draw with Floyd Cummings.

+Legacy

+Though often overlooked, Foreman's second fight with Frazier was a considerable point in both their careers.
+Foreman, who was still looking to solidify his comeback following his loss to Muhammad Ali in the Rumble in the Jungle, was able to convince the public that he was once again a genuine contender for the heavyweight title.
+Most notably, Foreman's success in doing away with Frazier for the second time began talks of a rematch between him and Ali, though this would ultimately never come to be.
+On the other hand, the fight signaled to the public that Frazier, after his two consecutive losses to both Ali and Foreman, had no more future in the sport.